feldera/feldera/docs/api/parquet.md

 # Parquet Format

-:::caution Under Construction

-Note that the Parquet support is currently under development and is missing some functionality such as support for arrays and does not propagate information about deletes.

 Feldera can ingest and output data in the [Parquet format](https://parquet.apache.org/).

 - via [`ingress` and `egress` REST endpoints](/docs/tutorials/basics/part2) by specifying `?format=parquet` in the URL
 - as a payload received from or sent to a connector

-Here we document the Parquet format and how it interacts with different SQL types.
+We document the Parquet format and how it interacts with different SQL types in this page.

 ## Types